cheminfo/rest-on-couch/docs/import.md

 ## Automatic importation

 Automatic importation of files is one of the main feature of rest-on-couch.
-The idea is that by placing text files in specific folder the data can be imported automatically.
+The idea is that by placing text files in specific folder the data will be imported periodically.

 As an example we can take a database called `eln`.
 On the file system we will have this kind of hierarchy: